pkhuong/barrierd/README.md

     $ ./client /tmp/test/public_file
+    Wait on mprotect IPI finished after 0.004 ms.
+    Wait on ns finished after 2.383 ms and 2 iter.
+    Wait on vtime finished after 9.625 ms and 2 iter (success).
+    Wait on RCU membarrier finished after 24.063 ms.
+    Wait on mprotect IPI finished after 0.006 ms.
-    Wait on ns finished after 1.600 ms and 1 iter.
+    Wait on ns finished after 0.941 ms and 1 iter.
-    Wait on vtime finished after 11.903 ms and 2 iter (success).
+    Wait on vtime finished after 10.417 ms and 2 iter (success).
+    Wait on RCU membarrier finished after 55.095 ms.
+    Wait on mprotect IPI finished after 0.002 ms.
-    Wait on ns finished after 0.102 ms and 1 iter.
+    Wait on ns finished after 0.720 ms and 1 iter.
-    Wait on vtime finished after 7.969 ms and 2 iter (success).
+    Wait on vtime finished after 8.190 ms and 2 iter (success).
+    Wait on RCU membarrier finished after 29.038 ms.
+    Wait on mprotect IPI finished after 0.003 ms.
-    Wait on ns finished after 2.808 ms and 1 iter.
+    Wait on ns finished after 0.052 ms and 1 iter.
-    Wait on vtime finished after 5.974 ms and 1 iter (success).
+    Wait on vtime finished after 8.740 ms and 2 iter (success).
+    Wait on RCU membarrier finished after 44.296 ms.
+    Wait on mprotect IPI finished after 0.003 ms.
-    Wait on ns finished after 0.576 ms and 1 iter.
+    Wait on ns finished after 0.580 ms and 1 iter.
-    Wait on vtime finished after 4.248 ms and 2 iter (success).
+    Wait on vtime finished after 9.762 ms and 2 iter (success).
+    Wait on RCU membarrier finished after 31.217 ms.
+    Wait on mprotect IPI finished after 0.002 ms.
-    Wait on ns finished after 1.159 ms and 1 iter.
+    Wait on ns finished after 1.968 ms and 1 iter.
-    Wait on vtime finished after 6.390 ms and 1 iter (success).
+    Wait on vtime finished after 10.208 ms and 2 iter (success).
+    Wait on RCU membarrier finished after 51.490 ms.

-Detecting barriers with `last_interrupt_ns` is faster than using virtual time: it usually completes after a single futex wait, in one milliseconds or two (the worst case on my machine is 4 milliseconds).
+The fastest way to get a reverse barrier is still to actively trigger IPIs; however, the overhead scales badly with the number of cores (each waiter ends up sending an IPI to every core).
+After that, detecting barriers with `last_interrupt_ns` is faster than using virtual time: it usually completes after a single futex wait, in one milliseconds or two (the worst case on my machine is 4 milliseconds).
 Virtual time is much coarser, and often needs multiple updates over several milliseconds.
+Finally, regular non-expedited membarrier is even slower than waiting on virtual time, and easily 10x as slow as waiting on CLOCK_MONOTONIC.

+There is value in using `barrierd` over the membarrier syscall.
-A client should only use virtual time heuristically, e.g., to eagerly tag items in the middle of a hot loop.
-Once the client really waits on a barrier, it can optimistically detect items that can safely be dispatched based on virtual time, but rely on real monotonic time to guarantee progress: it's more reliable and faster.
+However, a client should only use virtual time heuristically, e.g., to eagerly tag items in the middle of a hot loop.
+Once the client really waits on a barrier, virtual time can still be used to optimistically detect items that have passed a barrier.
+However, virtual time is slower to respond than real time, and is vulnerable to starvation; a client should only rely on real monotonic time to guarantee progress.